SCSE-Biomedical-Computing-Group/XGDP/README.md

 ```
 - Available explaining types: 0:model, 1:phenomenon
 - Available annotation types: 0:numbers, 1:heatmap, 2:both, 3:functional group-level heatmap
+    - Numbers: Only the saliency scores will be visualized
+    - Heatmap: The atom-level heatmap to show saliency levels
+    - Both: Both numbers and heatmaps will be displayed
+    - Functional group-level heatmap **(Recommended)**: The saliency scores are accumulated for each functional groups rather than atoms.
+Both numbers and heatmaps will be displayed with this mode.

 ### Attribute the gene expression values with Integrated Gradients